LearnWeb3DAO/ICO/README.md

 npm install --save-dev @nomicfoundation/hardhat-toolbox
 ```

-- In the same terminal now install `@openzeppelin/contracts` as we would be importing [Openzeppelin's ERC20 Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) and [Openzeppelin's Ownable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) in our `CryptoDevToken` contract
+- In the same terminal, install `@openzeppelin/contracts` as we will be importing [Openzeppelin's ERC20 Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) and [Openzeppelin's Ownable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) in our `CryptoDevToken` contract.

   ```bash
   npm install @openzeppelin/contracts
   ```

-- We will need to call the `CryptoDevs Contract` that you deployed for your previous level to check for owners of CryptoDev NFT's.
-As we only need to call `tokenOfOwnerByIndex` and `balanceOf` methods, we can create an interface for `CryptoDevs contract` with only these two functions.This way we would save `gas` as we would not need to inherit and deploy the entire `CryptoDevs Contract` but only a part of it.
+- We need to call the `CryptoDevs Contract` that you deployed for the previous level to check for owners of CryptoDev NFT's.
+As we only need to call `tokenOfOwnerByIndex` and `balanceOf` methods, we can create an interface for `CryptoDevs contract` with only these two functions.
+This way we save `gas` as we do not need to inherit and deploy the entire `CryptoDevs Contract`, but only a part of it.

-- Create a new file inside the `contracts` directory and call it `ICryptoDevs.sol` and add the following lines
+- Create a new file inside the `contracts` directory and call it `ICryptoDevs.sol`.
+Add the following lines:

   ```go
   // SPDX-License-Identifier: MIT